ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 $(selector).off(eventName, eventHandler);
 ```

-- `selector`: The element to remove the event handler from.
+- `selector`: Select the element to remove the event handler from.
-- `eventName`: The event name to remove.
+- `eventName`: The name of the event to be removed.
-- `eventHandler`: The event handler to remove.
+- `eventHandler`: The event handler to be removed.

 #### Example